CroWcbr/computor_v2/README.md

 - draw - draw the curve (need to read about SFML)

 ## BONUS:
+- Function curve display (memory leaks in SFML, not in programm)
 - Added usual functions:
 	- exponential
 	- square root